 Now, Cherubino, who as a youth tasted his first home made wine in his Italian grandfather’s shed, is drawing on his heritage to add a generous wallop of European style to Rokeby Road.

-Cherubino’s City Cellar – a wine bar and bottle shop with a private dining room and tasting area – will soon open in a 200sqm warehouse space above Subiaco’s most popular food lovers’ haunt,
+Cherubino’s City Cellar, a wine bar and bottle shop with a private dining room and tasting area, is located above Subiaco’s most popular food lovers’ haunt, Simon Johnson Providore.

 It’s a food and wine marriage made in …. heaven?
 No, make that paradiso.
 After all, the suburb shares its name with Italy’s Subiaco which was the birthplace of the founder of the Benedictine monks who came here in 1851, planted olive and fruit trees and set up their monastery.